March 16, 2022

 “This indeed helps keep people moving and helps ensure a high quality of life for those who wish to stay active.
 However, staying ahead of possible musculoskeletal issues is related to much broader issues related to overall health,” said Strickland.
 “Movement is medicine, and being able to stay physically active – staying away from pain, injury and other barriers that can keep people from moving – plays a huge role in disease prevention, the management of chronic conditions and, overall, taking greater control of your health.”

 According to the American Association of Physical Therapy (APTA), physical therapists are highly-educated, licensed health care professionals who help patients reduce pain and improve or restore mobility.
 During a preventative check-up, Strickland says, a physical therapist will evaluate such things as movement/injury history, balance, aerobic capacity, functional strength, flexibility and quality of movement (i.e., gait, reach, bending, etc.).

 In addition, a physical therapist will work with each person to address any personal limitations, weaknesses, pain or other impairments that may be holding them back from reaching their lifestyle and movement goals.

-“We recommend that, just as with their personal physicians, people should see a physical therapist for a check-up once each year,” Cummings said.
-He added that physical therapy check-ups should also be considered:
+“We recommend that, just as with their personal physicians, people should see a physical therapist for a check-up once each year,” Strickland said.
+She added that physical therapy check-ups should also be considered: